comp-methods-fsu-2021/NACW_DocsRawls/TextCleaning.md

 1. Removed \n
 * United Daughters of the Confederacy Meeting Minutes
 1. Slowly removing extra line breaks, #, characters describing pictures/emblems
-2. In SublimeText working with pages 23-42 for tabling
+2. In SublimeText working with pages 23-42 for tabling, these are the some of the treasury notes in the document.
+3. Using Find: \$ to remove '$'Replacing with \n
+4. Find: \n & replace
+5. removing odd characters

 # Notes